stevenmaultsby/simple-pad/README.md

 # simple-pad
-This is an application for creating notes in a browser Mozilla Firefox visit my web-site: simple-pad.com
+This is an application for creating notes in a browser Mozilla Firefox.
+Visit my web-site: simple-pad.com